last-dev/spotificity-cli/README.md

-# **Spotificity AWS CDK App**
+# **Spotificity (AWS CDK App)**

 ## **What is this?
 Why build it?**

 Once upon a time, I used to stay updated with the latest music releases from some of my favorite artists.
 Engaging in discussions and debates about new music with my close friends was a great pastime.
-Nowadays, my focus on studying and coding, particularly in the pursuit of building artifacts to present during interviews, has made it difficult for me to keep up.
+Nowadays, my focus on studying and coding, has made it difficult for me to keep up.

-To address this, I have started to create a CRUD app that periodically queries Spotify using their API to obtain a list of the latest releases from selected artists and send me a text with any updates weekly.
+To address this, I have started to create a CRUD app that periodically queries Spotify using their API to obtain a list of the latest releases from select artists and send me an email with any updates every Sunday.

+***"But Spotify already offers notifications for when an artist drops, what gives?"*** The reason I prefer receiving a notification every Sunday is that it allows me to plan around digesting the new music, as opposed to having to jump right on the notification when Spotify sends it.

 Since this application needs to be stateful, it presents an excellent opportunity for me to learn the inner workings of AWS cloud technologies by using the **AWS Cloud Development Kit (CDK)**.